maxnoe/TUDoBeamerTheme/README.md

-#Latex Beamer Theme for the TU Dortmund, Germany
+#LaTeX Beamer Theme for the TU Dortmund, Germany

 It follows the Corporate Design of the Powerpoint Templates the TU Dortmund supplies.